Leipzig/Halle Airport: Development since 2000

 Despite its name, the airport is located in the town of Schkeuditz, Nordsachsen.
 A deal between the city of Leipzig and the Landkreis Delitzsch led to a land exchange.
 In 2007, Leipzig received land outside the airport while ownership of the airport land was transferred to Delitzsch.
 The District of Delitzsch, which by now has merged to become part of Landkreis Nordsachsen, owns and claims taxes from the grounds and commercial interest from the airport.

 In early 2008, DHL Aviation moved its European hub from Brussels Airport to Leipzig/Halle, leading to a significant increase in cargo traffic at the airport.
 Leipzig bid to host the 2012 Olympic Games and the airport was modernised as a result, even though London was eventually awarded the games.

-In spring 2013, Ryanair announced the start of operations to Leipzig/Halle on six routes.
-However, one year later all of them except the flights to London–Stansted were terminated.
-In February 2015, Etihad Regional announced the immediate termination of all their Leipzig/Halle operations which had started only two years earlier, due to changes to their operational concept.
+In spring 2013, Ryanair announced the start of operating six routes from Leipzig/Halle.
+One year later all of them, except the flights to London–Stansted, were terminated.
+In February 2015, Etihad Regional announced the immediate termination of all their Leipzig/Halle operations which had started only two years earlier.
 All three routes were shut down while two newly announced ones did not start.

-In September 2016, Pakistan International Airlines announced plans to replace Manchester on their Islamabad - Manchester - New York City route with Leipzig/Halle in 2017 to lower operational costs and save time.
+In September 2016, Pakistan International Airlines announced plans to replace Manchester on their Islamabad - Manchester - New York City route with Leipzig/Halle in 2017 to lower operating costs and save time.
 As the airline holds Fifth Freedom rights, this would have been Leipzig/Halle's first passenger service to the United States.
-In October 2017, the airline announced it would end all routes to the United States, so plans to use Leipzig as a layover to New York-JFK never came to be.
+In October 2017, the airline announced it would end all routes to the United States, so plans to use Leipzig as a layover to New York-JFK never materialised.